sass/sass/doc-src/SASS_REFERENCE.md

 ## Mixins

-Mixins enable you to define groups of CSS attributes and then include them inline in any number of selectors throughout the document.
+Mixins enable you to define groups of CSS properties and then include them inline in any number of selectors throughout the document.
 This allows you to keep your stylesheets DRY and also avoid placing presentation